Mimetis/Dotmim.Sync/docs/HowDoesItWorks.rst

    :align: center

-You can read more on the web architecture and how to implement it, here: :ref:`Asp.net Core Web Api sync proxy <Web>`
+You can read more on the web architecture and how to implement it, here: `Asp.net Core Web Api sync proxy <./Web.html>`_